zc-zhai/OS-Lab/README.md

 # OS-Lab
-Operating System Lab is a set of course projects which helps to understand several important parts of OS, including memory management, process management, Interprocess communication, file system ...<br>
+Operating System Lab is a set of course projects which helps to understand several important parts of OS, including memory management, process management, interprocess communication, file system ...<br>
-These labs simulate and achieve several mechanism in Unix.<br>
+These labs simulate and implement several mechanism in Unix.<br>
 Written in C.
 ## File Description
 Each folder represents a lab, containing 4 parts: